 - Available: Sign up here

-You can choose how much money to load onto the card and your child will be cleared to make approved purchases so long as a money balance backs up the card.
+Greenlight works like a prepaid debit card, allowing you to transfer money onto the card for your child to pay for expenses at approved locations.
+You can choose how much money to load onto the card, and your child will be cleared to make approved purchases so long as a money balance backs up the card.

-If your child has a job, they can add their own funds to the card as well.
+And if your child has a job, they can add their own funds to the card as well.

+The Greenlight debit card is a good choice for parents looking to teach their kids the importance of saving money and making prudent financial decisions.
 This financial product can be an effective learning tool for helping kids to understand why saving should be a priority and how to simplify paying an allowance or tracking chores.

 Read more in our Greenlight Card review.